jon-strabala/easy-webrag-langchain-demo/README.md

 This is a demo app built to chat with your custom PDFs using the vector search capabilities of Couchbase to augment the OpenAI results in a Retrieval-Augmented-Generation (RAG) model.

+The demo will run for both self-managed OnPrem 7.6+ Couchbase deployments and also clould based 7.6+ Capella deployments

 ### Prerequisites

-You will need admin privileges for your onprem Couchbase server 7.6+ and an OpenAI API bearer key for this Linux demo
+You will need a database user with login credentials to your Couchbase cluster and an OpenAI API bearer key for this Linux demo

 You probably want to create and activate a virtual environment using the standard library’s virtual environment tool venv and install packages.